Eduardo Berizzo

-Manuel Eduardo Berizzo Magnolo ([eˈðwaɾðo βeˈɾiso]; born 13 November 1969) is an Argentine retired footballer who played as a central defender, currently manager of the Chile national team.
+Manuel Eduardo Berizzo Magnolo ([eˈðwaɾðo βeˈɾiso]; born 13 November 1969) is an Argentine former footballer who played as a central defender, currently a manager.

 During his 18-year professional career he played for six teams in four countries, mainly Newell's Old Boys, River Plate and Celta.
 He represented Argentina in two Copa América tournaments.

 Berizzo managed in the top leagues of Argentina, Chile and Spain, leading O'Higgins to their first major honours and taking charge of three La Liga teams including Celta.
 He was also head coach of the national teams of Paraguay and Chile, going to two Copa América editions with the former.